Tmanzxd/TmanzsArchToolkit/README.md

 SCRIPTWHITELIST=/usr/bin/ldd
 SCRIPTWHITELIST=/usr/bin/vendor_perl/GET

+When installing Paru, make sure you install Rust dependencies or else it will not work.

 The root_script.sh currently does not work.
 This was intended to be a script to make the initial setup process for installing the sudo package and setup of a user and password easier.
 Will eventually rewrite but if you need assistance setting up sudo I recommend this source: https://wiki.archlinux.org/title/Sudo